 And there are many advantages to riding a bicycle over driving a car, particularly for short, local trips.
 For example, riding more and driving less alleviates traffic congestion, lowers air pollution levels, reduces risks of obesity and increases physical fitness, and reduces climate-changing CO2 emissions.

-Bike commuting lowers transportation costs — a bike is much less expensive own, operate and maintain than a car.
-It reduces costs for roadways and parking spaces — six bikes can fit in one car lane and twenty bikes in one car space.
-It reduces material usage cost — only 22 pounds of metal versus 3500 pounds for a typical car.
-It reduces energy costs — bikes don't require fossil fuels to operate.
-Cycling is a far more efficient mode of human powered transportation than walking, facilitates reconnecting with neighbors and rebuilding communities, and is vastly more energy efficient than other common publics transportation choices.
+Bike commuting lowers transportation costs as a bike is much less expensive own, operate and maintain than a car.
+It reduces costs for roadways and parking spaces as six bikes can fit in one car lane and twenty bikes in one car space.
+It reduces material usage cost as only 22 pounds of metal versus 3500 pounds for a typical car.
+It reduces energy costs as bikes don't require fossil fuels to operate.
+And cycling is a far more efficient mode of human powered transportation than walking and is vastly more energy efficient than other common publics transportation choices.

-When I was growing up, almost half of the kids in America walked or biked to school — in 2009 that number was sadly down to only 13%.
+When I was growing up, almost 50 percent of the kids in America walked or biked to school.
+Today, that number is closer to 10 percent.
 Not surprisingly, obesity has more than doubled in children and quadrupled in adolescents over about the same time period.
 Riding a bike teaches kids about independence.
 It’s good for them to learn how to get places on their own, ride in their neighborhood, interact with their neighbors and community, and even learn some basic maintenance and repair DIY skills.
-Physics classes make far more sense to kids who have had experiences using and working on their own bikes.
+Physics classes in school make far more sense to kids who have had experiences using and working on their own bikes.